 Understanding and Analysis

 When an employee resigns stating they are not working their notice period you actually need a cool head.
-Resentment, annoyance and bitterness are not benefiting anyone, so put those emotions aside.
-Your priority is the wellbeing of the business.
+Remember, employees do make mistakes and errors of judgement.
+Why should the resignation process be immune to that.
+Simply put, not everyone resigns the right way!
+If that is what you are faced with then an emotional reaction showing; resentment, annoyance and bitterness are not benefiting anyone.
+Therefore, put those emotions aside.
+Your priority is the well-being of the business.
 Ask yourself a couple of questions:

 - How important is this role to the business?